mrcendre/motion/motion/README.md

   )
 ```

-When omitted, the default value `FilterQuality.medium` is used.

 However, please note that due to limitations on Safari iOS, it is always enforced to `null` in this specific browser.

+*Some developers have reported issues when using `FilterQuality.high` on the Web in certain Flutter 3 versions.
+You may need to check `kIsWeb` and use a different value, depending on the versions of Flutter you're using.*

+The default value is `FilterQuality.high`.

 # Permission

 *This implementation is optional.
-You may skip but Motion will not work on any iOS 13+ Safari browser.*
+You may skip but Motion widgets will have no effect on any iOS 13+ Safari browser.*

 Starting from iOS 13, the Safari browser requires to call `DeviceMotionEvent.requestPermission()` to listen to `devicemotion` events.
 This permission **must be requested upon user gesture**, otherwise the Promise will automatically be rejected.

-To detect if the permission is required, you can check the `Motion.isPermissionRequired` property after calling `Motion.initialize()`.
+To detect if the permission is required, you can check the `Motion.instance.isPermissionRequired` property after calling `Motion.instance.initialize()`.

 If required, you can either call `Motion.requestPermission()` after presenting the user a rationale dialog or after pressing a button.
 An implementation can be found in the [example app](https://cendre.me/motion_example/).

 No other platform permission to access sensor data is implemented for now.

-# Issues
+# Contribution Guide

 If you are having any problem with the Motion package, you can file an issue on the package repo's [issue tracker](https://github.com/mrcendre/motion/issues/).

-Please make sure that your concern hasn't already been addressed in the 'Closed' section.
+Please make sure that your concern hasn't already been addressed in the "Closed" section.
+Although we try to take care of every issue in a timely manner, please always remember that [open source maintainers owe you nothing](https://mikemcquaid.com/open-source-maintainers-owe-you-nothing/).

+Whether you're running into an error you think you could fix or if you want other features — if you're unhappy with the outcome of your proposal, **please do not republish this package under a different name**.
+Instead, you should [depend on your own GitHub fork](https://dart.dev/tools/pub/dependencies#git-packages) of the plugin without affecting every other developers who may not share your point of view.

+Thank you for your understanding !

 # Credits